Walking is one of the easiest ways to get the exercise you need to stay healthy.

-- You can wear a pedometer to track your steps each day.
+- You can use a phone app or wear a pedometer to track your steps each day.

 - To stay motivated, find a walking partner, such as a family member, friend, or coworker.
 Daily dog walks are also a great way to keep up your walking routine.

 How can you make a walking program part of your life?

 Think of walking as an easy way to burn calories and stay fit while you go about your daily routine.
 You can make walking an important part of your life by getting friends and family to join you and by finding new ways to put steps in your day.

 Walk with others